 - Designed by famed architect Moshe Safdie, the Gallery’s current building opened in 1988.

-- The Canadian Galleries display some of the country's largest collections of Canadian art, including works by Tom Thomson and the Group of Seven.
+- The Canadian Galleries display the country’s largest collection of Canadian art, including works by Tom Thomson and the Group of Seven.

 - European and American Galleries display paintings, sculpture, and decorative arts from the early fourteenth to the late twentieth century.